conda-forge/miniforge/README.md

 https://github.com/conda-forge/miniforge/issues/593.
 We recommend users install in a directory without any such characters in the name.

-For non-interactive usage one can use the batch install option:
+For non-interactive usage one can use the batch install option[^1]:

 ```sh
 start /wait "" Miniforge3-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniforge3